2gunsu/SPL2021-FEN/README.md

 #### (1) DOTA: A Large-scale Dataset for Object Detection in Aerial Images [[paper](https://arxiv.org/abs/1711.10398)]
 You can download pre-processed dataset for our paper in this [link](https://2gunsu.synology.me:1006/fsdownload/eujZj9FTJ/DOTA.zip) directly.
 Please note that you can also download the raw dataset from [here](https://captain-whu.github.io/DOTA/dataset.html) and preprocess it yourself.
+The structure of the downloaded data is as follows.

 ```
 DOTA